SublimeLinter/SublimeLinter-chktex/README.md

 SublimeLinter-latex
 =========================

-This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [LaTeX](http://baruch.ev-en.org/proj/chktex/).
-It will be used with files that have the “LaTeX” syntax.
+This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [chktex](http://baruch.ev-en.org/proj/chktex/).
+It will be used with files that have use LaTeX syntax.

 ## Installation